gustavo-kineviz/KnowledgeVault/content/GraphXR/Grove - Vibe Coding Script.md

 Looks like the button it gave me does not have the proper syntax, but no problem!
 Let's just give it a functional button as an example and try again.
 _put the [[Useful Grove Buttons for General Applications]] (WIP) examples_

 And there you have it.
-In just a few simple steps, we've transformed that disorganized data into a rich, interactive graph.
-No complex coding, just plain English and a little help from AI.
-That’s the power of **vibe coding + Grove + GraphXR**—making your data come alive, fast.
+In just a few simple steps, we’ve transformed messy data into a rich, interactive graph.
+No complex coding — just plain English and a little help from AI.
+That’s the power of **vibe coding + Grove + GraphXR**: making your data come alive, fast.

-That's just the surface of you can do with Grove (_quick showcase of more complex cases_).
-If you want to chat about it, ask questions and discuss about tech news in general, join our [Discord](https://discord.gg/w96TPbgZKe)!
-Link in the description.
+And this is only the beginning.
+Grove can handle much more — from building complex relationships to automating entire workflows.

+If you want to see what else is possible, or just hang out and talk tech, join our [Discord](https://discord.gg/w96TPbgZKe)

 ---